140 Commonwealth Avenue Chestnut Hill, MA 02467-3810

 Rice and Beans is a book about the paradox of local and global.
 On one hand, this is a globe-spanning dish, a simple source of complete nutrition for billions of people in hundreds of countries.
 On the other hand in every place people insist that Rice and Beans is a local invention, deeply rooted in a particular history and culture.
 How can something so universal also be so particular?

-Soul and Spice by Heidi H. Cusick; Jessica B. Harris (Foreword by); Del R. Roth (Illustrator)
+by Heidi H. Cusick; Jessica B. Harris (Foreword by); Del R. Roth (Illustrator)

 In this insightful and eclectic history, Adrian Miller delves into the influences, ingredients, and innovations that make up the soul food tradition.
 Focusing each chapter on the culinary and social history of one dish--such as fried chicken, chitlins, yams, greens, and "red drinks"--Miller uncovers how it got on the soul food plate and what it means for African American culture and identity.

-Soul Food Junkies (DVD) by PBS
+Soul Food Junkies (DVD)

 Call Number: Media Center: TX715 .S68 2013